Dillingham, Alaska: Geography

 Dillingham is on Nushagak Bay at the mouth of the Nushagak River, an inlet of Bristol Bay, an arm of the Bering Sea in the North Pacific, in southwestern Alaska.
 It is located at 59°02′48″N 158°30′31″W (59.046751, -158.508665).

 According to the United States Census Bureau, the city has a total area of 94.1 km2.
 86.9 km2 of it is land, and 7.2 km2 of it (7.64%) is water.
 This may change as the City of Dillingham will likely petition the State of Alaska to increase the size of its boundaries to include most of Nushagak Bay and Wood River, to gain revenue from the Nushagak District and Wood River Special Harvest Area commercial salmon fisheries.

 Dillingham is located in the 37th district of the Alaska House of Representatives, and is represented by Independent Bryce Edgmon, who serves as Speaker for the Alaska House of Representatives.

 Transportation

-Dillingham is not connected to the statewide road system, and the only way to reach the city is by airplane or boat.
-The Dillingham Airport located near the center of the city limits has a 6400 ft runway and is served by several flights daily through Alaska Airlines (seasonal - summer) and PenAir (year-round).
+Dillingham is not connected to the statewide road system, thus the only way to reach the city is by air or boat.
+Dillingham Airport, located near the center of the city limits, has a 6400 ft runway and is served (in the summertime) by several flights daily through Alaska Airlines; year-round flights are available through PenAir.
 A 20 mi paved road connects Dillingham with Aleknagik and the Wood-Tikchik State Park.
-Many residents live along the Aleknagik Lake Road and roads connecting the city's central business district with Wood River and Kanakanak.
+Many residents live along the Aleknagik Lake Road, among other roads, connecting the city's center with adjacent neighborhoods, such as Wood River and Kanakanak.